emaloney/CleanroomLogger/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 You'll need to [integrate CleanroomLogger into your project](https://github.com/emaloney/CleanroomLogger/blob/master/INTEGRATION.md) in order to use [the API](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/index.html) it provides.
+You can choose:

+- [Manual integration](https://github.com/emaloney/CleanroomLogger/blob/master/INTEGRATION.md#manual-integration), wherein you embed CleanroomLogger's Xcode project within your own, **_or_**
+- [Using the Carthage dependency manager](https://github.com/emaloney/CleanroomLogger/blob/master/INTEGRATION.md#carthage-integration) to build a framework that you then embed in your application.

-Then, just add the following `import` statement to any Swift file where you want to use CleanroomLogger:
+Once integrated, just add the following `import` statement to any Swift file where you want to use CleanroomLogger:

 ```swift
 import CleanroomLogger